City Nature Challenge

 Free

 We are gearing up for this year's City Nature Challenge!
-Our focus continues to be on growing the community science in Surrey and making sure all the valuable biodiversity observation data being gathered contributes to the City’s biodiversity conservation goals.
+Be part of community science efforts in Surrey by adding your fish, wildlife, plant and fungi observations.
+The data gathered contributes to helping the City achieve its biodiversity conservation goals.

 Join Surrey’s iNaturalist community